unitystation/unitystation/docs/contribution-guides/Starting-contribution.md

 - [Unity Hub](https://unity3d.com/get-unity/download) Manages your Unity installations.
 It will install the proper Unity version for you, so you don't really need to worry about that. (but if you want to know, it is **2021.3.0f1 LTS** at the time of writing this guide 17.04.2022).
 - A [GitHub account](https://github.com/).

-- You'll also need to download Git from this link https://git-scm.com/, this is different from GitHub and will allow unity to download its dependencies.
+- You'll also need to [download Git](https://git-scm.com/), this is different from GitHub and will allow unity to download its dependencies.

 - An SSD drive is *highly* recommended to store project files on – this will greatly affect first import time.